My Dark Places (book): Summary

-Geneva Ellroy's strangled body was found by a roadside in El Monte, California.
-She was found by children in Babe Ruth baseball and their coaches on June 22, 1958.
-The road lay beside the playing field at Arroyo High School.
-Officers from the El Monte city police department handed over the investigation to the L.A.
-Sheriff’s Homicide Bureau.
-They chased down leads gathered from the scene and from anonymous tips sent in by area citizens.
+James Ellroy's mother, Geneva "Jean" Ellroy, was found strangled by a roadside in El Monte, California, on June 22, 1958.
+Officers from the El Monte police department handed over the investigation to the Los Angeles County Sheriff’s Homicide Bureau.
+They chased down leads gathered from the scene and from anonymous tips sent in by residents.
 Newspaper accounts about the murder were scarce, as well as the television news accounts.
-There were three murders that had occurred in El Monte in 1958 by that time, and all had been resolved very quickly.
-After all the leads went dry, the case was eventually abandoned and never solved.
+Three other murders had occurred in El Monte in 1958 by that time, and all had been resolved quickly.
+After all the leads went dry, the Ellroy case was eventually abandoned and never solved.

-The murder of Geneva Ellroy (who was more commonly called Jean) later contributed to her son's fascination with another unsolved murder in Los Angeles: the January 15, 1947 murder of Elizabeth Short.
-This killing, later called the Black Dahlia case, had some similarities to Jean Ellroy's murder.
-Both had been body dumped by the roadside to be found by passersby.
+Geneva's murder later contributed to James' fascination with another unsolved murder in Los Angeles: the January 1947 killing of Elizabeth Short.
+This murder, later called the "Black Dahlia case", bore some similarities to Jean Ellroy's murder.
+Both victims had been dumped by the roadside to be found by passersby.
 In his book, Ellroy describes the discovery of his mother’s body as a "classic late night body dump."

-Jean Ellroy’s murder would not be remembered because it lacked the media attention that followed the Dahlia murder.
-Elizabeth Short’s body was found cut in half, and the newspaper accounts, which described Short as a beautiful Hollywood aspiring starlet, drew more interest and attention, including Ellroy's.
+Jean’s murder remained obscure because it lacked the grotesque details and media attention of the Dahlia murder.

-In The Black Dahlia, Ellroy created a fictional story around the murder of Elizabeth Short.
-In My Dark Places, Ellroy writes a true-crime memoir, chasing down the facts of his mother's murder as a cold case.
-Bill Stoner is the retired L.A. investigator who assisted Ellroy in his search for the killer.
+In The Black Dahlia, Ellroy created a fictional story around the murder of Short.
+In My Dark Places, Ellroy writes a true crime memoir.
+Retired L.A. investigator Bill Stoner assisted Ellroy in his search for the killer.
 Ellroy had never seen the police file of his mother’s murder until he decided to write this book in the mid-1990s.
 After fifteen months of investigation, the crime remained unsolved, and any potential suspects are believed to be dead.